deltaphi/AsyncShiftIn/README.md

 A simple library for Arduino to asynchronously read a shift register.

-The advantage over the shiftIn tutorial is that while the tutorial version blocks the Arduino until the entire shift register has been read.
-The asynchronous version allows for processing to happen in between shift register actions.
+The advantage over the shiftIn tutorial is that while the tutorial version blocks the Arduino until the entire shift register has been read, the asynchronous version allows for processing to happen in between shift register actions.

 Note that this library can not make any timing guarantees.
 All clock periods